chhotii-alex/prospective-randomizer/README.md

 mvn spring-boot:run -pl pros-rand-boot
 ```

-Example code that demonstrates use of each networking protocol [here] [describe]
+Example code that demonstrates use of Prospective Randomizer appears [in this project](https://github.com/chhotii-alex/example-task).

 ## Simple socket interface